2. Reduce the Chance of Injury

 The ankle is one of the more complex joints of the human body.
 While not allowing quite as much movement as omni-directional joints like the hips and shoulders, it allows for far more range of movement than, say, the knee or elbow.

 Unfortunately, all that range of motion comes at a cost.
 Generally, the more mobility there is around a joint, the less inherent stability there is.
-And the golf swing requires high doses of both mobility and stability around the ankle joint.
+A proper golf stance, and the golf swing, both require high doses of both mobility and stability around the ankle joint.

 Think about your swing.
 If you're a right-handed player, you load a lot of weight into the outside edge of your right foot during your takeaway and into your backswing.
 As your energy moves toward your target during your downswing and through impact, the weight now shifts to the inner edge of the right foot before the foot starts to internally rotate and you end up on the ball of your right foot with toes facing your target.
 That's a lot of work.